moby/moby/docs/sources/articles/networking.md

     $ sudo ip netns exec 3004 ip route add 10.1.1.1/32 dev B

-The two containers should now be able to ping each other and make connections sucessfully.
+The two containers should now be able to ping each other and make connections successfully.
 Point-to-point links like this do not depend on a subnet nor a netmask, but on the bare assertion made by `ip route` that some other single IP address is connected to a particular network interface.